cloudfoundry/java-test-applications/README.md

 * Specifies a `java.opts` system property
 * Outputs `java.lang:type=Runtime/InputArguments` to `System.out`

+Since this application does not service web requests, you can select `none` for its subdomain and domain when you deploy it to Cloud Foundry.

 ## `web-application`
 The `web-application` application is typical of applications that use Spring MVC and Servlet 3.
 It has the following characteristics: